apache/hudi/website/docs/concurrency_control.md

 Hudi provides the option of running the table services in an async fashion, where most of the heavy lifting (e.g actually rewriting the columnar data by compaction service) is done asynchronously.
 In this model, the async deployment eliminates any repeated wasteful retries and optimizes the table using clustering techniques while a single writer consumes the writes to the table without having to be blocked by such table services.
 This model avoids the need for taking an [external lock](#external-locking-and-lock-providers) to control concurrency and avoids the need to separately orchestrate and monitor offline table services jobs..

 A single writer along with async table services runs in the same process.
-For example, you can have a  DeltaStreamer in continuous mode write to a MOR table using async compaction; you can use Spark Streaming (where [compaction](https://hudi.apache.org/docs/compaction) is async by default), and you can use Flink streaming or your own job setup and enable async table services inside the same writer.
+For example, you can have a  Hudi Streamer in continuous mode write to a MOR table using async compaction; you can use Spark Streaming (where [compaction](https://hudi.apache.org/docs/compaction) is async by default), and you can use Flink streaming or your own job setup and enable async table services inside the same writer.

 Hudi leverages **MVCC** in this model to support running any number of table service jobs concurrently, without any concurrency conflict.
 This is made possible by ensuring Hudi 's ingestion writer and async table services coordinate among themselves to ensure no conflicts and avoid race conditions.
 The same single write guarantees described in Model A above can be achieved in this model as well.
+With this model users don't need to spin up different spark jobs and manage the orchestration among it.
+For larger deployments, this model can ease the operational burden significantly while getting the table services running without blocking the writers.

 ### Model C: Multi-writer

 It is not always possible to serialize all write operations to a table (such as UPSERT, INSERT or DELETE) into the same write process and therefore, multi-writing capability may be required.
 In multi-writing, disparate distributed processes run in parallel or overlapping time windows to write to the same table.
 In such cases, an external locking mechanism becomes necessary to coordinate concurrent accesses.
 Here are few different scenarios that would all fall under multi-writing:

 - Multiple ingestion writers to the same table:For instance, two Spark Datasource writers working on different sets of partitions form a source kafka topic.
-- Multiple ingestion writers to the same table, including one writer with async table services: For example, a DeltaStreamer with async compaction for regular ingestion & a Spark Datasource writer for backfilling.
+- Multiple ingestion writers to the same table, including one writer with async table services: For example, a Hudi Streamer with async compaction for regular ingestion & a Spark Datasource writer for backfilling.
 - A single ingestion writer and a separate compaction (HoodieCompactor) or clustering (HoodieClusteringJob) job apart from the ingestion writer: This is considered as multi-writing as they are not running in the same process.

 Hudi's concurrency model intelligently differentiates actual writing to the table from table services that manage or optimize the table.
 Hudi offers similar **optimistic concurrency control across multiple writers**, but **table services can still execute completely lock-free and async** as long as they run in the same process as one of the writers.